pstrobl96/prusa_exporter/README.md

 - eth_out
 - eth_in

-Of course you can configure metrics with gcode as well
+Of course you can configure metrics with gcode as well - that gcode can be found [here](docs/examples/syslog/config_full.gcode) as well

 ```
 M330 SYSLOG
-M334 192.168.20.20
+M334 192.168.20.20 8514
 M331 ttemp_noz
 M331 temp_noz
 M331 ttemp_bed